PassCamp is easy to use and there's a free product available, but the lack of features may be a deal breaker for anyone who needs more functionality.

 When you sign up for a new website, the PassCamp browser extension will offer to save the details in your account.
-If you need help creating a strong password, you can also use the extension's built-in password generator which will generate a password for you.
+If you need help creating a strong password, you can also use the extension's built-in password generator which will devise a password for you.

 PassCamp also implements the zero-knowledge protocol, which means only you can access your password information.
 Even though your data is stored online using cloud storage, with zero-knowledge password proof, not even the PassCamp service providers can access your information.

 Centralized blockchain technology is also used to track the history of all passwords and notes so you can always view a log of every change made to the item, whether by you or someone with whom you shared it.